Keith-Campbell/HoloGAN/README.md

 DStyle_lambda:
 			Lambda for the style discriminator loss.
 Default is 1.0
 lambda_latent:
-			Lambda for the identity regulariser.Useful for training images at 			  128.Default is 0.0.
+			Lambda for the identity regulariser.Useful for training images at 128.
+Default is 0.0.
 ele_low:
 			Default is 70.
 ele_high:
 			Default is 110.
 azi_low: